holographxyz/holograph-protocol/scripts/countdown_erc721/README.md

 This is a straightforward script that invokes the contract `setMetadataParams` function using hardcoded values as parameters.
 This script also allows the execution to be made using a Safe wallet.

+PS: Please ensure that you execute the script using a private key belonging to one of the Safe address owners if you're running the script with the Safe wallet.

 ### Steps

 1. **Set the static values:**